s0h3ck/h3ck-c0ding/CTFs/RC3 CTF 2016/README.md

 > HH0bAI>>AE&>IIAACMQa

 ## Write-up
-After hours of searching and trying and...  (╯°□°)╯︵ ┻━┻, I decided to note the first letter of each word
+After hours of searching and trying and...  (╯°□°)╯︵ ┻━┻, I decided to note the first letter of each word.

 > **L**etters **i**ntertwined
 > **T**he **e**nd, **r**ecombined.